pbest/styleplate-scss-grid/README.md

 #sample usage:#
 **Variables:**
-Use the `$number_of_columns` variable to choose how your grid will work for your design.  i.e., a percentage based grid would have 100 columns.
+Use the `$number_of_columns` variable to choose how your grid will work for your design.  i.e., a percentage based grid would have 100 columns, 12 column would be "12", etc.
 <pre>
     $number_of_columns: 100;
     $max_width: 1140px;